arun-murali0/arun-murali0/README.md

 - 🌱 I’m currently learning **next.js ,solidity**

-- 👨‍💻 All of my projects are available at [https://arun1-dev.netlify.app/](https://arun1-dev.netlify.app/)
+- 👨‍💻 All of my projects are available at <a href="https://arun1-dev.netlify.app/">Portfolio</a>

 - 💬 Ask me about **React, MongoDB, Node.js**